 Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) and the related disease (COVID-19) has impacted lives across the globe.
-As of March 2021, more than 114.9 million confirmed cases of COVID-19 had been reported worldwide, with more than 28.7 million cases in the United States alone [99].
-Prior to the pandemic, 1 in 10 adults in the United States reported symptoms of anxiety or depressive disorder; during the pandemic, this number rose to 4 in 10 adults [100; 101].
-Results of a national poll released in March 2020 found that more than 36% of Americans report that COVID-19 is seriously impacting their mental health [102].
+As of March 2023, more than 676.6 million confirmed cases of COVID-19 had been reported worldwide, with more than 103.8 million cases in the United States alone [100].
+Prior to the pandemic, 1 in 10 adults in the United States reported symptoms of anxiety or depressive disorder; during the pandemic, this number rose to 4 in 10 adults [101; 102].
+Results of a national poll released in March 2020 found that more than 36% of Americans report that COVID-19 was seriously impacting their mental health [103].

-The pandemic also has put healthcare professionals in the undesirable position of having to make difficult decisions about patient, self, and family care and safety while working under extreme pressures due to limited and/or inadequate resources [103].
-Psychologic endurance has been a challenge for many people and will likely manifest in the development of a new or exacerbation of an existing psychiatric disorder; development of a trauma or stress-related disorder, such as PTSD; or development of a symptomatic stress response not meeting DSM-5 criteria for a psychiatric disorder [103].
+The pandemic also has put healthcare professionals in the undesirable position of having to make difficult decisions about patient, self, and family care and safety while working under extreme pressures due to limited and/or inadequate resources [104].
+Psychological endurance has been a challenge for many people and will likely manifest in the development of a new or exacerbation of an existing psychiatric disorder; development of a trauma or stress-related disorder, such as PTSD; or development of a symptomatic stress response not meeting DSM-5-TR criteria for a psychiatric disorder [104].

-According to poll data from July 2020, negative impacts on mental health and well-being reported by U.S. adults included difficulty sleeping (36%) or eating (32%), increases in alcohol consumption or substance use (12%), and worsening chronic conditions (12%) due to worry and stress over the coronavirus [104].
-Data from the U.S. Census Bureau's Household Pulse Survey (gathered between April and October 2020) indicate that 41% of U.S. adults reported symptoms of anxiety disorder and/ or depressive disorder [105].
+According to poll data from July 2020, negative impacts on mental health and well-being reported by U.S. adults included difficulty sleeping (36%) or eating (32%), increases in alcohol consumption or substance use (12%), and worsening chronic conditions (12%) due to worry and stress over the coronavirus [105].
+Data from the U.S. Census Bureau's Household Pulse Survey (gathered between April and October 2020) indicate that 41% of U.S. adults reported symptoms of anxiety disorder and/ or depressive disorder [106].
 Adults in households with job loss or lower incomes reported higher rates of symptoms than those without job or income loss (53% vs 32%).
-Women with school-aged children were more likely than men (49% vs 40%) to report symptoms of anxiety and/or depressive disorder, and research is beginning to highlight concerns about the mental health and well-being of schoolaged children [104].
-Although child abuse-related emergency department visits decreased during the COVID-19 outbreak, the severity of injuries among child abuse-related emergency department visits increased and resulted in more hospitalizations [104].
+Women with school-aged children were more likely than men (49% vs 40%) to report symptoms of anxiety and/or depressive disorder, and research is beginning to highlight concerns about the mental health and well-being of school-aged children [105].
+Although child abuse-related emergency department visits decreased during the COVID-19 outbreak, the severity of injuries among child abuserelated emergency department visits increased and resulted in more hospitalizations [105].
 Young adults (18 to 24 years of age) have experienced university closures, social isolation, and loss of income.
-According to the Survey, 56% of young adults have reported symptoms of anxiety and/or depressive disorder, and they are more than twice as likely as adults to report substance use and suicidal thoughts [105].
-Communities of color have historically faced challenges accessing mental health care, and they have been disproportionately affected during the coronavirus pandemic, with non-Hispanic black adults and Hispanic or Latino adults more likely to report symptoms of anxiety and/or depressive disorder than non-Hispanic white adults (48%, 46%, and 41% respectively) [104].
-Ongoing public health measures implemented to slow the spread of the coronavirus will continue to expose many people to situations (e.g., isolation, job loss, loss of loved ones) that are linked to poor mental health outcomes [104].
-A review of the impact of quarantine identified PTSD symptoms, confusion, and anger as commonly experienced negative effects

-[106].
-Long-term risk behaviors, distress reactions, and inappropriate coping mechanisms pose a risk of exacerbating mental disorders [103].
+According to the Survey, 56% of young adults have reported symptoms of anxiety and/or depressive disorder, and they are more than twice as likely as adults to report substance use and suicidal thoughts [106].
+Communities of color have historically faced challenges accessing mental health care, and they have been disproportionately affected during the coronavirus pandemic, with non-Hispanic Black adults and Hispanic or Latino adults more likely to report symptoms of anxiety and/or depressive disorder than non-Hispanic White adults (48%, 46%, and 41% respectively) [105].
+A review of the impact of quarantine identified PTSD symptoms, confusion, and anger as commonly experienced negative effects [107].
+Long-term risk behaviors, distress reactions, and inappropriate coping mechanisms pose a risk of exacerbating mental disorders [104].
+As of May 2023 (the end of the COVID public health emergency), many individuals continued to grapple with worsened mental health with an estimated 32.3% of all adults and 49.9% of young adults 18 to 24 years of age reporting symptoms of anxiety and/or depressive disorder [105].